victordev13/php-better-snippets/README.md

 Hi PHP Developers 👋!

-This extension provides code snippets for PHP and Symfony framework, enabling you to code faster and be more productive.
+This extension provides code snippets and boilerplates for PHP and Symfony framework, enabling you to code faster and be more productive.

 ## Features